dlvx/dlvx.blog/_drafts/tricky-js-questions-1.markdown

 {% endhighlight %}

+Here's where the trick starts actually.
 We were taught in school that 1 is less than 2 which is less than 3.
 That's easy.
 The interviewee will probably say the result of this operation is in fact **true**.
 Well, yes...it is, but not because what I've just said.
 Javascript's logic is different.
-We'll get back to that shortly.
+We'll get back to that after the following question.

-For now let's just agree with the interviewee and continue with the next question.
+If the interviewee says this is **true** we just agree with that and continue with the next question ---the tricky one---.

 ## What about this one ?